Kevin W. Conway, Associate Professor and Faculty Curator of Fishes

-My research program focuses on the morphology, taxonomy and phylogenetic relationships of various groups of freshwater fishes.
-Most of my systematic research to date has focused on South and South East Asian groups, specifically the hyper-diverse minnows and loaches (order Cypriniformes).
-I am also particularly interested in the phenomenon of miniaturization (the evolution of tiny adult body sizes) in fishes and its effects on the skeletal system.
+My research program focuses on the morphology, taxonomy and phylogenetic relationships of select groups of freshwater and marine fishes.
+To date, most of my taxonomic work has focused on the hyper-diverse minnows and loaches (order Cypriniformes) and the clingfishes (family Gobiesocidae), resulting in the description of over 40 new species and multiple genera (see here for a complete list of new taxa).
+I am also a comparative anatomist and have a deep interest in vertebrate skeletal anatomy.
+I am particularly fascinated by the evolutionary phenomenon of miniaturization (the evolution of tiny adult body sizes) and its effects on the vertebrate skeletal system.

 Lee A. Fitzgerald, Professor and Faculty Curator of Amphibians and Reptiles